KaninchenSpeed/NoCopyrightSounds-API/readme.md

 # NoCopyrightSounds API

-This is a webscraper designed to provide api like access to the NCS website
+This is a webscraper designed to provide api like access to the NCS website.

 ## Features

 -   Listing all Songs
 -   Searching (using the search from the website)
--   getting artist info
+-   Getting artist info

--   caching songs (client class only)

-## import
+## Import

 ```js
 //module (recommended)